 - SLEEP ENOUGH: Most people need 7-8 hours per night.

 - STRESS MANAGEMENT: We all get stressed from time to time, which is why it’s important to learn how to deal with stress in a healthy way.

-When you incorporate tips to help different areas of your life, your body weight normalizes and you are able to perform better.
-Not only that but your health improves and your body is more capable of fighting off diseased states.
+When you incorporate the above tips to help different areas of your life, your body weight normalizes and you are able to perform better.
+Not only that but your body is more capable of fighting off diseased states and help you stay healthy during the coronavirus.
 At the same time, negative emotions, like anxiety and frustration, dissipate because you become more centered.
-The above tips will help you to stay healthy not only physically but emotionally as well.
+Tackle all of the points mentioned above to stay healthy not only physically but emotionally as well.

 To a Fitter Healthier You,